enzanki-ars/enzanki-ars.github.io/about.md

 ## PGP Public Key

-In order to make sure that my emails are delivered as intended, I use Pretty Good Privacy (PGP) to sign/encrypt my emails.
-Mykey is provided below.
-I would highly suggest checking other sources as well to make sure that the key is shown correctly below, for example, by checking the following key servers.
+In order to make sure that my emails are delivered as intended, I use Pretty Good Privacy (PGP) to sign/encrypt my emails and my key is provided below.

+I would *highly* suggest checking other sources as well to make sure that the key is shown correctly below, for example, by asking for my key's fingerprint when you meet me in person and/or by checking the following key servers.

 * [Main public key server](http://pool.sks-keyservers.net/pks/lookup?op=get&search=0x32B91A35E65E2EB4)
 * [MIT public key server](https://pgp.mit.edu/pks/lookup?op=get&search=0x32B91A35E65E2EB4)